bigdoods/ifc-tech.org/docs/contribute/page-templates.md

 use <code>###</code> and <code>####</code> as needed.
 Similarly, if you choose to have a <code>discussion</code> section, start the section with a level-two heading.</p>

-<p>Here's an example of a Markdown file that uses the task template:</p>
+<p>Here's an example of a Markdown file that uses the tutorial template:</p>

 {% raw %}
 <pre>---